ikigeg/restapi-graphql-musings/README.md

 You will now have an express web server running on `http://localhost:3000` and a graphql server running on `http://localhost:4000`

+To simplify the calls to the REST API I recommend you install [postman](https://www.postman.com/downloads/)

 ## REST API

 The express web server is acting as a REST API service, and has been setup with some basic functionality.
 Available endpoints: